 Though we generally acquire and dispose of our investments in privately negotiated transactions, including in connection with private secondary market transactions, we also use brokers in the normal course of our business.
-We paid \$182,406, \$176,712 and \$1,125,364 in brokerage commissions for the fiscal years ended December 31, 2016, 2015 and 2014, respectively, for an aggregate sum of \$1,484,482.
-The larger sum in 2014, as compared to 2015 and 2016, is due primarily to a larger quantity and size of orders.
+We paid \$122,563, \$182,406 and \$176,712 in brokerage commissions for the fiscal years ended December 31, 2017, 2016 and 2015, respectively, for an aggregate sum of \$481,681.
 Subject to policies established by our Board of Directors, our investment adviser will be primarily responsible for the execution of the publicly traded securities portion of our portfolio transactions and the allocation of brokerage commissions.
 Our investment adviser does not expect to execute transactions through any particular broker or dealer, but will seek to obtain the best net results for GSV Capital, taking into account such factors as price (including the applicable brokerage commission or dealer spread), size of order, difficulty of execution, and operational facilities of the firm and the firm's risk and skill in positioning blocks of securities.
 While our investment adviser generally will seek reasonably competitive trade execution costs, GSV Capital will not necessarily pay the lowest spread or commission available.
 Subject to applicable legal requirements, our investment adviser may select a broker based partly upon brokerage or research services provided to the investment adviser and GSV Capital and any other clients.
 In return for such services, we may pay a higher commission than other brokers would charge if the investment adviser, in accordance with Section 28(e) under the Exchange Act, determines in good faith that such commission is reasonable in relation to the services provided.